michael-ciniawsky/posthtml-jade/README.md

 Wrapper for PostHTML providing all functionality of the Jade templating  language or to use as shorthand syntax for your html.

 If input is not a valid jade string but valid html the plugin just returns the html.
-This means you can use both jade and html files in your build process(e.g [gulp-posthtml](https://github.com/posthtml/posthtml), [grunt-posthtml](https://github.com/TCotton/grunt-posthtml), [posthtml-loader](https://github.com/michael-ciniawsky/posthtml-loader))
+This means you can use mix jade and html files in your build process (e.g [gulp-posthtml](https://github.com/posthtml/posthtml), [grunt-posthtml](https://github.com/TCotton/grunt-posthtml), [posthtml-loader](https://github.com/michael-ciniawsky/posthtml-loader))

 ## Install
 ```